apache/zeppelin/docs/interpreter/r.md

   </tr>
 </table>

 If you want to use R with Spark, it is almost the same via `%spark.r`, `%spark.ir` & `%spark.shiny` .
-You can refer Spark Interpreter docs for more details.
+You can refer Spark interpreter docs for more details.

 ## Configuration